ecker-lab/sensorium_website/docs/index.markdown

                                         models.
-* **Submission deadline**   To be eligible for consideration, submissions must be sent between 23:59 AOE (anywhere on earth) on June 1st, 2023, and 23:59 AOE on September 22nd, 2023.
+* **Submission deadline**   To be eligible for consideration, submissions must be sent between 23:59 AOE (anywhere on earth) on June 1st, 2023, and 23:59 AOE on October 15th, 2023.
 * **Valid email**                     Please ensure that your submission includes a valid email address during registration.
 * **Winning**                         From each team we would take best-performing submission on the live test set and evaluate these submissions on the final test set.
-                                        For the main track, the top 3 submissions that outperform the baselines on the final test set by 23:59 AOE on September 22nd, 2023, will be considered for the winning positions.
+                                        For the main track, the top 3 submissions that outperform the baselines on the final test set by 23:59 AOE on October 15th, 2023, will be considered for the winning positions.
 For the bonus track, we only determine one winner.
-The participants responsible for these submissions will receive an email notification and will have until 23:59 AOE on October 13th, 2023, to submit the code for their winning entry.
+The participants responsible for these submissions will receive an email notification and will have until 23:59 AOE on October 27th, 2023, to submit the code for their winning entry.
 In order to qualify, the code should be a self-contained Jupyter notebook that reproduces the submitted model predictions.
-* **Evaluation**                     The organizers will have time until 23:59 AOE on October 23rd, 2023, to replicate the submission with the provided code.
+* **Evaluation**                     After October 27th, the organizers will replicate the submission with the provided code.
 If the replication fails, the organizers will reach out to the participant.
 In case of the unsuccessful validation, the team will be disqualified, and the next highest-ranked submission will be considered.
 * **One entry per day**        Each registered user or team is allowed to submit one entry per day per competition track.
 * **Organizers**                     Members of the organizing labs are welcome to submit their